The TIE Fighter Pilot Who Saved The Day in 'Star Wars'

 "Somebody get that goddamned robot out of here."

-All of the people who would eventually lead the movement to bring down the Empire a few movies later--including Luke and Leia--would have died.
-And how long would the other Rebel bases have lasted?
-The Death Star would have been free to do what it was designed to do: roam around the galaxy blowing up unruly planets.
+All of the people who would eventually lead the movement to bring down the Empire a few movies later -- including Luke and Leia -- would have died.
+And how long would any other Rebel bases have lasted?
+The Death Star would have been free to do what it was designed to do: roam around the Galaxy blowing up unruly planets.

-Wait, couldn't one of those other groups of Rebels just staged a similar attack, maybe have some other farm boy fire torpedoes into the same vulnerable spot?
+Wait, couldn't one of those other groups of Rebels have staged a similar attack, maybe have some other farm boy fire torpedoes into the same vulnerable spot?
 Almost certainly not.
-Having survived the attack, the very first move on the Empire's part would have been to figure out just what exactly the Rebels were trying to do when they attacked the trenches with their tiny ships.
-"Oh, right, the shaft.
+Having survived the attack, the very first move on the Empire's part would have been to figure out what exactly the Rebels were trying to do when they attacked the trenches with their tiny ships.
+"Oh right, the exhaust port.
 We need to fix that before next time."

 "Tell them to throw a grate on there."

-Remember, the only reason the second Death Star in Return of the Jedi had the same vulnerability was because it was half-finished, its guts open to the world.
+Remember, the only reason the second Death Star in Return Of The Jedi was vulnerable at all was that it was half-finished, its guts open to the world.
 Not so with this one.
-They'd have been free to retrofit it with one of those fancy shield generators like in Jedi only, you know, one that's actually on board the Death Star and not located off-site on a moon full of Care Bears.
+They'd have been free to retrofit it with one of those fancy shield generators like in Jedi -- only, you know, one that's actually onboard the Death Star and not located offsite on a moon full of Care Bears.
 Clearly the Rebels couldn't penetrate such a shield, since they wouldn't even start the attack in the third film before it was taken down.

 None of those people would be alive without him.